Rossana Di Lorenzo

 Rossana Di Lorenzo (4 March 1938 – 13 August 2022) was an Italian film actress.

 Life and career

-Born in Rome, the sister of actor Maurizio Arena, she debuted in a main role in 1970, playing Alberto Sordi's wife in a segment of the anthology film Le coppie.
-In 1976 she reprised the role in a segment of the Sordi's comedy film Il comune senso del pudore.
+Born in Rome, the sister of actor Maurizio Arena, she debuted in a main role in 1970, playing Alberto Sordi's wife in a segment of the anthology film Man and Wife.

+In 1976, she reprised the role in a segment of the Sordi's comedy film A Common Sense of Modesty.
 Active for about twenty-five years, her works include films by Ettore Scola, Vittorio Gassman, Mauro Bolognini, Luigi Zampa and Carlo Vanzina.

-In 1983 she was nominated for the David di Donatello for Best Supporting Actress for her performance in Scola's Le Bal.
+In 1983, she was nominated for the David di Donatello for Best Supporting Actress for her performance in Scola's Le Bal.